-Kris Ruby: I build personal branding web sites using WordPress, and I customize the themes, and then they usually have a blogging component within them.
+Kris Ruby: I build personal branding websites using WordPress, and I customize the themes, and then they usually have a blogging component within them.
 So that’s what I recommend doing, having it built into the backend of a WordPress site.
 But you want to get started with it.
 Like even with writing one tool that I use that I pay is called Grammarly.
-And what you can do is you drop in all of your text that you’ve written, and it will edit it and it’s like having a professional editor on your computer.
-And you can then put in “this is a business letter or business email, or this is going to be for a blog post and it edits the content accordingly for where you’re going to publish it.
+Drop in all of your text that you’ve written, and it will edit it and it’s like having a professional editor on your computer.
+You can then put in “this is a business letter or business email, or this is going to be for a blog post and it edits the content accordingly for where you’re going to publish it.
 Having tools like that at your disposal is also just amazing and it cuts out having to have a full-time editor.
-One thing I will say is that you need to think about yourself as your own magazine now.
+Think about yourself as the publisher of your own magazine.
 Everyone becomes a publisher and that’s something that has really changed in digital PR and marketing.
-You need to think that way.
-Think the way that the biggest regional publication thinks where you live.
+You need to think that way to succeed in digital marketing and PR.
+Think the way that the largest regional publication operates in the area you reside in.

 How to become more visible as a recognized expert in your field

 Kris Ruby: It’s not who you are or what you do.
 It’s fundamentally about what your brand can do for others that will make you an invaluable media asset.
-What’s most important is how can you take that and move a story forward and give people information that will broaden their horizon on a specific topic.
+What is most important is how can you take that and move a story forward and give people information that will broaden their horizons on a specific topic.
 It’s not who you are or what you do, it’s what you can do for a producer’s audience that matters.

 When you’re branding a person versus a company, it’s very different and you can take more liberties when you’re doing personal branding than you can if you’re working at a Fortune 500 company and you have a different structural hierarchy that you have to go through.
 The great part about having a personal brand is that you don’t have to go through all of that red tape.